TOM-Platform/TOM-Server-Python/README.md

     ![image](https://github.com/NUS-SSI/TOM-Server-Python/assets/95197450/e26ee547-c132-4a14-af59-f85ec4210a5e)
 - Set up [TOM-Client-Unity](https://github.com/TOM-Platform/TOM-Client-Unity) on the HoloLens/Xreal and make sure to update the IP address in `Videos/TOM/tom_config.json`.
 - [Optional] Set up [TOM-Client-WearOS](https://github.com/TOM-Platform/TOM-Client-WearOS) on the Android smartwatch and make sure to update the IP address in `app/src/main/java/com/hci/tom/android/network/Credentials.kt`.
+- [Optional] Set up [TOM-Client-Web](https://github.com/TOM-Platform/TOM-Client-Web) on a computer and make sure to update the IP address in `src/constant/config.ts`.
 - [Troubleshooting] If clients cannot connect to the server via websocket, try the following steps:
   - Ensure that all clients are on the same network as the server.
 For devices running Windows OS, such as PCs or HoloLens, set the network connection to **private**.
   - Check the firewall settings on the server machine and allow the server application to communicate through the firewall.